liqd/adhocracy-plus/docs/translations.md

 `make mo`

-Push updated source file with new strings to transifex to be be translated
+Push updated source file with new strings to transifex to be be translated (Note: commented out strings will not be ignored by transifex, but handled as normal source strings, so remove them before from source files)

 `tx push -s`